xoep/NSM/README.md

   zeekctl deploy

-Changes to be made with config file included in this repo under directory configurations
+Changes to be made with filebeat config file included in this repo.